-You can log on to temporary instances through the internal network.
-The internal network is fast, secure, and free of traffic charges.
+You can log on to a temporary RDS instance over an internal network, which is fast, secure, and free of traffic charges.

-Log on to a temporary instance by using an ECS-based client
+To log on to a temporary RDS instance by using an Elastic Compute Service (ECS)-based client, perform the following steps:

-- The ECS instance is located in the same region as the RDS instance.
+- The ECS instance resides in the same region as the temporary RDS instance.

-- The network type is classic network.
-This is because ECS and RDS instances must have the same network type to communicate through the internal network and the network type of all temporary RDS instances is classic network.
+- The ECS instance uses the classic network type.
+This is because ECS and RDS instances must have the same network type to communicate over an internal network and all temporary RDS instances use the classic network type.

-- Add the internal IP address of the ECS instance to the whitelist of the temporary RDS instance.
+- Add the private IP address of the ECS instance to an IP address whitelist of the temporary RDS instance.

 - Log on to the ECS instance.
 For more information, see Overview.

 - Access the temporary RDS instance from the ECS instance.
-For more information, see the "Use a client to connect to an instance" section in Connect to an ApsaraDB RDS for SQL Server instance.
+For more information, see the "Use a database client to connect to your RDS instance" section in Connect to an ApsaraDB RDS for SQL Server instance.